najibghadri/minimal-mistakes/_pages/about.md

 About me
 --------
-Check out my latest work The Face-time gaming website [quarantime.io](https://quarantime.io/) and have some fun with your friends! 😀🥳
+Check out my latest work the Face-time Gaming website [QuaranTime.io](https://quarantime.io/) and have some fun with your friends! 😀🥳

 I studied computer science in Budapest University of Technology, and will finish my Masters in 2020 summer.
 I specialized in different and exciting branches of today's computer science: Software Engineering, Blockchain and Web technologies, and in the last year Computer Vision, Deep Learning and Machine Learning in general.